-When appropriate a personal Health Care Plan, will be drawn up in consultation with school, parents/foster parents and health professionals.
-The Health Care Plan will outline the child's needs and the level of support required in the school.
+When appropriate a personal Health Care Plan, will be drawn up in consultation with school, parents/foster parent and health professionals.
+The Health Care Plan will outline the child's needs and the level of support required in school.
+Health Care Plans will be reviewed at least annually.

-11.INTIMATE OR INVASIVE TREATMENT
+11. INTIMATE OR INVASIVE TREATMENT

-Intimate or Invasive treatment will only take place at the discretion of the Lead Teacher with written permission from the parents/foster parents and only under exceptional circumstances.
+Intimate or Invasive treatment will only take place at the discretion of the Head teacher with written permission from the parents/foster parent and only under exceptional circumstances.
 Two adults, one of the same gender as the child, must be present for the administration of such treatment.
 Cases will be agreed and reviewed on an annual basis.
 All such treatments will be recorded.
 Governors will be informed at least annually of any intimate or invasive treatment carried out by school staff.